muhashmicisco/CiscoSpacesBlueLED/README.md

 Version 2: Uses Cloud xAPI and self-discovers the outside panel and send xapi using a Bearer token (good for testing).
 Version 3: Uses Cloud xAPI and self-discovers the outside panel and send xapi using a Webex Service App (good for mass deployment).

-Note: The REVERT_ON_IN_USE = true/false switch can be used to display the LED to match the duration the Blue color shown on the 3D Map OR to change the color of the room back to RED if the macro determines the device is being used (call, presentation, peoplepresence, etc).
+Note: The REVERT_ON_IN_USE = true/false switch can be used to display to match the duration of the LED's Blue color with what is shown on the 3D Map.
+Setting it to "true" (default) will change the color of the room back to RED if the macro determines the device is being used (call, presentation, peoplepresence, etc).

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/42acf440-8800-49ad-8828-996fc91ec5b8" />
 </p>